dwiel/cli-suggest/README.md

 - Incorporates global context, including recent and common commands
 - Displays current global context on demand
 - Adds file contents to the context for improved suggestions
+- Adds webpage content as markdown to the context

 ## TODO